All Episodes

 I wonder what about, I said to myself, given that the Eagles play.

-Uh this is what was said during the Redskins at the Eagles game last night.
+This is what was said during the Redskins at the Iggles game last night.

-This is play-by-play man Mike Tarek talking about Donovan McNabb.
+This is play-by-play man Mike Tarico talking about Donovan McNabb.

-Go through the other controversies that Freddie Mitchell kind of criticizing Donovan for being more of a management guy than a player's guy in the locker room.
+Go through the other controversies that Freddie Mitchell, they're kind of criticizing Donovan for being more of a management guy than a player's guy in the locker room.

-Then, of course, you have to rush Limbaugh and see it when Rush Limbaugh was on Sunday and I thought countdown on ESPN and brought up the whole black quarterback issue with McNabb and everybody wanting a black quarterback to succeed.
+Then, of course, you have the Rush Limbaugh incident when Rush Limbaugh was on Sunday NFL countdown on ESPN and brought up the whole black quarterback issue with McNabb and everybody wanting a black quarterback to succeed.

 Right.